 Airborne precautions are not required for AGPs on patients/individuals in the low risk pathway provided the patient has no other infectious agent transmitted via the droplet or airborne route.
-However, we recognise that some staff remain anxious about performing AGPs on patients during this COVID-19 pandemic and therefore when prevalence is high, and where staff have concerns about potential exposure to themselves, they may choose to wear an FFP3 respirator rather than a FRSM when performing an AGP on a low risk pathway patient.
+However, we recognise that some staff remain anxious about performing AGPs on patients during this COVID-19 pandemic and therefore where staff have concerns about potential exposure to themselves, they may choose to wear an FFP3 respirator rather than a FRSM when performing an AGP on a low risk pathway patient.
 This is a personal PPE risk assessment.

 Airborne precautions are required for the medium and high risk pathways where AGPs are undertaken and the required PPE is detailed in table 2 below.
+Ongoing requirement for airborne precautions in the medium risk pathway when a patient is undergoing an AGP recognises the potential aersolisation of COVID-19 from an asymptomatic carrier.

-Work is currently underway by the UK Re-useable Decontamination Group examining the suitability of respirators, including powered respirators, for decontamination.
+\\Work is currently underway by the UK Re-useable Decontamination Group examining the suitability of respirators, including powered respirators, for decontamination.
 This literature review will be updated to incorporate recommendations from this group when available.
 In the interim, ARHAI Scotland are unable to provide assurances on the efficacy of respirator decontamination methods and the use of re-useable respirators is not recommended.